adiee5/cx16-bbc-mos/docs/apicov.md

 ## Vectors
 Currently, only `BRKV` and `WRCHV` are implemented, because BBC BASIC requires them to exist.
 Other ones may get implemented if they seem apropriate for this project.
 Some vectors, for example `USERV`, openly encourage relying on internal variables of Acorn MOS and therefore it's unsuited for CX16 MOS.

+## Miscellaneous
+Outside of the MOS calls, you can also call `JSRFAR` at its usual address.
+You can use it to call other CX16 KERNAL calls if needed.